Semi-inducibility of 4-vertex graphs: Preliminaries

 Since the flag algebra approach of Razborov~\cite{Razborov07} is well established by now (and is described in detail in e.g.~\cite{Razborov10,BaberTalbot11,SFS16,GilboaGlebovHefetzLinialMorgenstein22}), we give only high-level description.
 Suppose we are given an integer $\kappa$ and a function $\gamma:\C F_{\kappa}\to\I R$ and would like to upper bound the corresponding extremal function $\obj[\gamma]{n}$ defined in~\eqref{eq:objGammaN}.
 A flag algebra proof of $\obj[\gamma]{n}\le u+o(1)$ amounts to an identity that holds for every graph $G$ of order $n\to\infty$ of the form \beq{eq:FAMain} u-\sum_{F\in\C F_\N} \obj[\gamma]{F}\p(F,G)=\mathrm{SOS}+ \sum_{F\in\C F_\N} c_F\,\p(F,G)+o(1), \eeq where $\N\ge \kappa$ is an integer, each $c_F$ is a non-negative real, called the \emph{slack} of $F\in \C F_\N$ while $\mathrm{SOS}$ is a sum of squares (of certain rooted densities) which can also be equivalently written as $\sum_{F\in\C F_\N} a_F\p(F,G)+ o(1)$ for some reals~$a_F$.
 (See e.g.~\eqref{eq:H11SOS} for an example of an $\mathrm{SOS}$-expression in the flag algebra context.)
 The corresponding \emph{certificate} lists $u$, $\N$, the slacks $c_F$ and the positive semi-definite matrices that define the $\mathrm{SOS}$-term.
 All of these are independent of $n$, and are stored using exact arithmetic.

-All presented certificates were generated by the SageMath package of the first author.
-This package is still under development.
-A short guide on how to install it and an overview of its current functionality can be found in the GitHub repository \href{https://github.com/bodnalev/sage}{\url{https://github.com/bodnalev/sage}}.
+All presented certificates were generated using the package \texttt{FlagAlgebraToolbox} by the first author \cite{flagalgebratoolbox}.
 The scripts that we use to generate the certificates, verify the identity in~\eqref{eq:FAMain} as well as any additional claimed properties can be found in a separate GitHub repository \href{https://github.com/bodnalev/supplementary_files}{\url{https://github.com/bodnalev/supplementary_files}} inside the folder \verb$graph_semi_inducibility$, while the certificates themselves can be found in its sub-folder \verb$certificates$.
 Alternatively, all these files can be found in the ancillary folder of the arXiv version of this paper.
 Each certificate starts with \verb$semiind$ plus the index as in Table~\ref{ta:semiind}.
 Alternatively, a reader can use their own verifier; a description of how the data are arranged in each certificate file can be found in the \href{https://github.com/bodnalev/supplementary_files/blob/main/readme.md}{readme.md} file.